gabriela-framework/gabriela/docs/README.md

 ### 1.4.2 Using events in plugins

 Plugins use the same syntax as modules.
-You use the *mediator* property to declare event and catch them when they are emitted in modules.
+You use the *mediator* property to declare events and catch them when they are emitted in modules.

 ````javascript